jasongrimes/grimesit-mm/_pages/services.md

 and I'm experienced using complex (yet performant) SQL to work with the more interesting cross-sections of data.

-Atop the core business data, many other technologies can be stacked in various combinations, to leverage or compile the core business data for a variety of specialized purposes.
+Atop the core business data, many other technologies can be stacked in various combinations, to leverage or compile data for a variety of specialized purposes.
-Some I've used include Redis, Elasticsearch, Memcache, OpenAI, etc.
+Some common ones I've used include Redis, Elasticsearch, Memcache, OpenAI, etc.

 ### Business logic and APIs